laurazh/interesting_stuff/README.md

 Goal: To keep track of interesting github, links or video for ML/DL.

-Disclaimer: Some link may be redundant with other awesome list.
+Disclaimer: Some links may be redundant with other awesome list.
 I don't own anything.

 - [Python](#python)